Home

 • Info, Rules & Expectations – Some basic information, rules and expectations to get you off on the right foot

 • Forms – FRC’s Liability Release forms are required and they must be signed by each and every participant of an ELP/ELDP at Fort Ross State Historic Park.
 This includes ALL teachers, parents, students, and any additional persons.
 Moving forward, Fort Ross Conservancy is implementing a zero-tolerance policy for unsigned Liability Releases.
 This means we cannot allow any participation in an ELP or ELDP for any person(s) who have not signed this required form.
-If any person arrives at Fort Ross without a signed Liability Release form, the lead Teacher of the group will be required to immediately drive that person home
+If any person arrives at Metini / Fort Ross without a signed Liability Release form, the lead Teacher of the group will be required to immediately drive that person home

 • Emergency Protocol – Please be prepared in case of emergency and read the Emergency Protocol!